Retaining top talent: how to ask an employee to stay

-The last thing a manager wants to hear is one of his star employees saying, “I quit.”
+The last thing a manager wants to hear is one of their star employees saying, “I quit.”
 Yet it happens all the time.
-But just because a good employee has or is thinking about leaving doesn’t mean you can’t win this employee back.
+But just because a good employee has or is thinking about leaving doesn’t mean you can’t win them back.

 Not all hope is lost, even if your cherished worker has already walked away.
 How often have you made a decision that you regretted?
-For most of us, the answer would be often.
-We all have regrets.
-So do employees.
+For most of us, the answer is frequently.
+We all have regrets, including employees.

-One of the best ways to win back good employees is to make it a point to stay in touch.
-You can do this in a number of ways including sending an occasional email.
-Let the former employee know you’ve been thinking about him or her and wanted to reach out to see how they are doing.
+One of the best ways to win back good employees is to make it a point to stay in touch, for example, through the occasional email or social media.
+Let the former employee know you were thinking about them and wanted to reach out to see how they’re doing.

 Consider including an article or a notice about an event that might be of interest to them.
 Take it a step further by picking up the phone and asking how their new job is going.
-When doing so, remind high-performing employees that they are welcome back anytime.
+In either case, remind such high-performing employees that they are welcome back anytime.

-For example, suppose they gave notice because they are no longer able to work the schedule they were hired for.
-This is a good employee who is worth keeping.
+For example, suppose an excellent employee gave notice because they are no longer able to work the schedule they were hired for.
+This is a team member who is worth keeping.
 Since you may not be in a position to offer them a higher salary or bonus, think about these other ideas for making it worth their while:

 By now you probably have a good idea why your high-performing employees are taking their knowledge and skills elsewhere.
 Now is the time to take action and correct problem areas that are preventing good employees from staying.

 For example, it’s no secret that many people leave companies because of their boss or manager.
 Is one supervisor in your business having significantly more voluntary turnover than the rest?
-Is this the same supervisor that you’ve been considering moving out?
-Do what needs to be done.
-Remove this supervisor.
+Is this the same supervisor that you’ve been thinking of replacing?
+Do what needs to be done — remove them.

-Then reach out to those high-performers who have left due to their managers.
+Then reach out to those high performers who have left or could leave due to their managers.
 Let them know there is a new management team in place, and ask them to stay or come back, as the case may be.
 Don’t be surprised if some say yes.

-It may seem unorthodox to discuss allowing people to leave on their own terms as part of a story that’s focused on how to win back an employee who matters to your business.
+It may seem unorthodox to discuss allowing people to leave on their own terms as part of an article that’s focused on how to ask an employee to stay.
 However, this is exactly what some of the best companies do as part of their employment strategy.